lulinglingcufe/iQuery/blocklistner/README.md

 # Quick Start

-We apply  [Hyperledger Caliper](https://github.com/hyperledger/caliper/)  to populate the basic distributed network with four types of IoT  transactions.
+We apply  [Hyperledger Caliper](https://github.com/hyperledger/caliper/)  to populate the basic distributed network with four types of transactions.

 1.**Transaction Type: initUser**